LARRY LEDERMAN PHOTOGRAPHY FELLOWSHIP

 At the end of the term, the Fellow is required to submit a portfolio of signed prints and digital images for inclusion in the Garden’s LuEsther T. Mertz Library and archives.
 An additional stipend will be available to cover the cost of printing and preparing the portfolio.
 The Fellow should also make themselves available to participate in a presentation, event, or exhibition arranged by NYBG.

 NYBG will own the signed print portfolio subject to the Fellow’s retention of the copyright in the images; however, the Fellow will be required to grant NYBG an irrevocable, perpetual, worldwide and royalty-free license to use and reproduce the images for its educational, publication, exhibition, promotional, fundraising, archival and other lawful purposes.
-This license will also extend to the Fellow’s biographical information, footage including his or her voice and likeness, and other materials relating to the Fellow as an individual and photographer.
+This license will also extend to the Fellow’s biographical information, footage including their voice and likeness, and other materials relating to the Fellow as an individual and photographer.

-The Larry Lederman Photography Fellowship is available to photographers 21 years of age or older and a U.S. citizen or international photographer currently authorized to work in the U.S.
+The Larry Lederman Photography Fellowship is available to photographers 21 years of age or older and a U.S. citizen or international photographer currently authorized to work in the U.S. Residency requirements remain open and flexible.

 Application Deadlines